-Romania: Derivative contract for natural gas to be launched by BRM for the first time2.
-November 2020. / SEE Energy News
+Romania: Derivative contract for natural gas to be launched by BRM for the first time, SEE Energy News

 On 16 November 2020, The Romanian Commodities Exchange (BRM) will launch derivate contract for natural gas for the first time in Romania, the company announced.